Nidhipatil29/Deploy_Code_on_Docker_Container_using-Jenkins/README.md

 ![AWS](https://imgur.com/Hk28ffE.png)

-**In this blog, we are going to deploy a Java Web app on a Docker Container built on an EC2 Instance through the use of Jenkins.**
+** We are going to deploy a Java Web app on a Docker Container built on an EC2 Instance through the use of Jenkins.**

 ### Agenda
+* First Download The Zip File or Clone this Git Repository
 * Setup Jenkins
 * Setup & Configure Maven and Git
 * Integrating GitHub and Maven with Jenkins